khulnasoft-lab/design.khulnasoft.com/contents/brand-design/motion.md

 - Blur at 71% with 3 iterations.
 - Animate turbulent displacement evolution to create subtle animation.

-<figure-img alt="Organic gradient example" label="Gradient example" src="/img/brand/gradient-2.png"></figure-img>
+<figure-img alt="3-5 color, organic gradient example with subtle animation" label="Gradient example" src="/img/brand/gradient-2.png"></figure-img>

 ### Gradients on text

-- Emphasize words or phrases by filling the text with the gradient.
+- Emphasize words or phrases by filling the text with one of the gradient options.
 - The gradient can be used on keywords, whole phrases, and text repetitions.
 - The text masks out the gradient.

-<figure-img alt="Gradient on text example" label="Gradient text example" src="/img/brand/gradient-type.png"></figure-img>
+<figure-img alt="Example of gradient masked over text" label="Gradient text example" src="/img/brand/gradient-type.png"></figure-img>

 ### Incorrect use of gradients